RichardLitt/awesome-fantasy/README.md

 * [Divided Allegiance](https://www.goodreads.com/book/show/887858.Divided_Allegiance)
 * [Oath of Gold](https://www.goodreads.com/book/show/17316.Oath_of_Gold)

-> Paksenarrion-—Paks for short-—was somebody special.
+> "Paksenarrion-—Paks for short-—was somebody special.
 Never could she have followed her father's orders and married the pig farmer down the road.
 Better a soldier's life than a pigfarmer's wife, and so though she knew that she could never go home again, Paks ran away to be a soldier.
-And so began an adventure destined to transform a simple Sheepfarmer's Daughter into a hero fit to be chosen by the gods
+And so began an adventure destined to transform a simple Sheepfarmer's Daughter into a hero fit to be chosen by the god."

 #### [Dune](https://www.goodreads.com/series/45935-dune-chronicles) *by [Frank Herbert](https://en.wikipedia.org/wiki/Frank_Herbert)*